New Trier High School: Athletics

+New Trier's mascot is the Trevian, named after soldiers from the city of Trier, Germany, during the Roman Empire.
+The Trevian mascot was chosen to recognize that immigrants from Trier, Germany, largely settled the Grosse Pointe area of Wilmette.
+From 1901 to 1948, the school's sports teams were known as the "Terriers" and "Green Wave."
+During the 1948–49 school year, they were renamed "Indians", reflecting the school's location in the Indian Hill section of Winnetka.
+When the new campus in the western part of the district opened in 1965, the new school's sports team was known as the "Cowboys".
+The year before the two schools merged in 1981, several student forums were held on both the East and West campuses, allowing students to provide feedback on potential school colors and nicknames.
+After a series of student votes, the school adopted "Trevians" as a team name and green, blue, and gray as the school colors (East having previously been green and gray, while West was blue, gray, and white).
+During the 2004–2005 school year, the mascot was named "Trevius Maximus" after conducting a student poll.

-With more than 120 state championships, New Trier High School currently has more than any other high school in Illinois.
+With more than 120 state championships, New Trier High School has more than any other high school in Illinois.
 New Trier also leads the state in both boys' and girls' state titles.
 The sports in which New Trier has the most IHSA-sponsored state titles are boys' swimming and diving (24), boys' tennis (19), girls' swimming and diving (14), boys' golf (9), girls' tennis (9), and girls' badminton (8).
 New Trier has been strong in the sport of baseball, twice as state champions, winning in 2000 and 2009.
+New Trier East won the state chess championship in 1975, the year that chess became an official IHSA sport.
+New Trier West was the runner-up.
 New Trier has also historically been strong at non-IHSA sponsored sports, including 18 Great Lakes High School Fencing Conference (formerly Midwest High School Fencing) championships in men's fencing and 10 in women's fencing, fifteen state titles (Blackhawk Cup) in boys' ice hockey, twelve state championships in boys' lacrosse, 1995, 1998, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2014, 2015, 2017, 2019 six state titles in girls' ice hockey, six state titles in girls' golf (2000, 2001, 2002, 2003, 2010, 2012, 2017) and six runners up in girls' golf, 20 national championships in boys' rowing, 7 national championships in girls' rowing, nine state championships in girls' field hockey, six state championships in girls' lacrosse, and one state championship in girls' cross country.
 The top varsity ice hockey team for boys, New Trier Green, won the first ever USA Hockey High School National Championship title in 2010, and repeated as champions in 2011.

 In May 2005, New Trier was ranked #12 in Sports Illustrated's list of the "Top 25 High School Sports Programs in America," and first in Illinois.

+The baseball team finished in third place in Class 4A in 2023.